raysor44/Password-Generator/README.md

 |-sc           |--exclude_scharacters    |Excludes Special Characters from Password    |

 # How to run and use
-1. Run: 'python PasswordGenerator.py' in terminal
+1. Run: 'python PasswordGenerator.py' in terminal or 'python PasswordGenerator.py -h' to display help about arguments.
-2. Password Generator will now ask you to type length of your password, you can use any value you want.
+2. Password Generator will now ask you to type length of your password, maximum value is 256.
-3. Your password will be displayed alongside with letters, numbers and special characters used in generating password.
+3. Your password will be generated and displayed.